New Media & Digital Humanities Microgrant Program

 During the year for which the grant is awarded, recipients will be expected to design their proposed project, prepare an implementation plan, and present the project publicly at a semester workshop or roundtable hosted by the Center for Digital Expression.

-Each recipient will report by developing a semester workshop or roundtable offered through the New Media Writing Studio.
-The subject or topic of each workshop must be approved by the Director of the New Media Writing Studio and/or the Director of the Institute for Critical and Creative Expression one semester before the workshop will be offered.
+Each recipient will report by developing a semester workshop or roundtable offered through the Center for Digital Expression.
+The subject or topic of each workshop must be approved by the Director of the Center for Digital Expression and/or the Director of the Institute for Critical and Creative Expression one semester before the workshop will be offered.

 Past Award Winners